hoopsplaybook.ca

 1 can drive the double gap, breaks the foul line, 4 clears behind (away from X4), gets a pass, 1 exits to the corner.

-To maintain the double gap, 4 would hold in the corner (for a two-count), then blast cut.
+To maintain the double gap for a draft drive, 4 would hold in the corner (for a two-count) before a blast cut.

 Basketball NSW - a cut that is made toward the basket creates space behind for a second cutter, or for the ballhandler to "drive on the back of the cutter".